-At each Semi-Annual Index Review, the indexes are constructed using an optimization process that aims to achieve replicability and investability as well as minimize ex-ante tracking error relative to the Parent Index subject to the following constraints:
+At each Semi-Annual Index Review, the indexes are constructed using an optimization process that aims to achieve replicability and investability as well as minimize ex-ante tracking error relative to the corresponding Parent Indexes subject to the following constraints:

 - 1. Transition and physical risk objectives constraints detailed in Table 1 - 2.
-Climate transition opportunities objectives constraints detailed in Table 2 - 3.
+Transition opportunities objectives constraints detailed in Table 2 - 3.
 Diversification objectives constraints detailed in Table 3